Buy And Hold Vs. Rotational Strategy: May 2020 Update

 It is important to point out that neither of the two goals laid out in this series (a 20-25% free share gain goal, nor an 8% 10-year CAGR goal) is what I use as personal goals myself.
 I am a value investor, so I aim to purchase below "fair value" and with a margin of safety.
 In this case, for less-cyclical stocks, that means I aim to buy when the 10-year CAGR expectation is greater than 12%.
 This will occur more rarely than an 8% expected CAGR, but I make up for that fact by not getting attached to any particular stock.
 That way, if I sell an overvalued stock, I don't have to wait for that particular stock to fall to value levels, and I put the money into any value stock that meets my standards.
 So far, this approach has worked well and opportunities have presented themselves.
 While I'm still holding lots of cash, I was able to find 35 buying opportunities during the recent downturn, and since 1/12/19 when the Cyclical Investor's Club launched its portfolio of ideas, it has returned +28.32% compared to the S&P 500's +19.73% through the end of May.
 To put this in perspective, at the beginning of 2020, the CIC portfolio was trailing the S&P 500 with the CIC portfolio returning +24.72% compared to SPY's +26.63%.
 So, the stocks we were able to buy during the downturn have been very lucrative so far.
 (For what it's worth, I didn't own a single "big tech" stock going into the recession, nor did I own any popular consumer staple stocks like Costco (COST), nor did I buy any COVID-related drug stocks.
 None of that was necessary to beat the market.
 All I did was look for good businesses at great prices.)

-Highlighted Stock of the Month: Apple (OTC:APPL)
+Highlighted Stock of the Month: Apple (NASDAQ:AAPL)

 This series is as much about me learning new insights as it is about sharing what I know with readers.
 I view it as research-in-progress, and I credit this sort of reflection on my investing process as one of the main ingredients for my success as an investor.
 Out of all 43 stocks in this series that I suggested readers sell in 2019 and early 2020, I only owned one of them personally, and that stock was Apple.
 I documented my selling of Apple stock in my article "I Bought Apple In 2013: Now I'm Selling, Here Is Why" which was published on 1/30/20.
 As noted in the title, I first bought Apple stock in 2013 and had held it for nearly 7 years, it achieved a total return over that time period of about 500%.
 Apple stock had grown to about an 8% weighting in my portfolio, which was my largest position at the time.
 But when the stock became overvalued at the end of January, I sold it.
 I noted in the article that I planned to hold that money in cash for a while I looked for new investments to place it in.
 Unlike what I'm demonstrating in this series, I didn't care whether or not I specifically repurchased Apple stock again.
 I love Apple, and think it's a great business, so it would be wonderful if the stock price once again fell to value levels, but if it doesn't, I am perfectly comfortable buying other stocks with the money instead.